-The Board governs the business affairs of DGCM and establishes the strategic direction that oversees the safety and stability of the Guarantee Fund as mandated by The Credit Union and Caisses Populaires Act.
+The Board governs the business affairs of DGCM and establishes the strategic direction that oversees the safety and stability of credit unions and the caisse, CUCM, and the Guarantee Fund as mandated by The Credit Unions and Caisses Populaires Act.
 The Directors operate under formal Terms of Reference for the Board and its Committees.
-A Code of Conduct is acknowledged annually by Directors and staff.
 The Board and senior management, as a team, complement each other's skills in directing the use of DGCM's resources to accomplish its purposes and sets the foundation for ongoing effective governance.